michael2012z/BitBible/markdown/KJV/files/Gen.md

 9. And the sons of Reuben; Hanoch, and Phallu, and Hezron, and Carmi.

-10. And the sons of Simeon; Jemuel, and Jamin, and Ohad, and Jachin, and Zohar, and Shaul the son of a Canaanitish woman.Jemuel: or, NemuelJachin: or, JaribZohar: or, Zerah
+10. And the sons of Simeon; Jemuel, and Jamin, and Ohad, and Jachin, and Zohar, and Shaul the son of a Canaanitish woman.

-11. And the sons of Levi; Gershon, Kohath, and Merari.Gershon: or, Gershom
+11. And the sons of Levi; Gershon, Kohath, and Merari.

 12. And the sons of Judah; Er, and Onan, and Shelah, and Pharez, and Zerah: but Er and Onan died in the land of Canaan.
 And the sons of Pharez were Hezron and Hamul.

-13. And the sons of Issachar; Tola, and Phuvah, and Job, and Shimron.Phuvah, and Job: or, Puah, and Jashub
+13. And the sons of Issachar; Tola, and Phuvah, and Job, and Shimron.

 14. And the sons of Zebulun; Sered, and Elon, and Jahleel.

 15. These be the sons of Leah, which she bare unto Jacob in Padan–aram, with his daughter Dinah: all the souls of his sons and his daughters were thirty and three.

-16. And the sons of Gad; Ziphion, and Haggi, Shuni, and Ezbon, Eri, and Arodi, and Areli.Ziphion: or, ZephonEzbon: or, OzniArodi: or, Arod
+16. And the sons of Gad; Ziphion, and Haggi, Shuni, and Ezbon, Eri, and Arodi, and Areli.

 17. And the sons of Asher; Jimnah, and Ishuah, and Isui, and Beriah, and Serah their sister: and the sons of Beriah; Heber, and Malchiel.